 The Marshmerrow tradition carries many similarities to its grandmaster.
 Marshmerrow is a flowing form, weaving willpower and the physical manifestations of the practitioner's spirit together with precise hand, leg, and foot techniques.
 Many opponents would deem the dance-like movement of Marshmerrow laughable, at least until they ended belly-up on the fighting mat.

 Although many styles in Akavir make use of forms based on animals, Marshmerrow is mostly absent of these, perhaps because few of the deformed creatures of Morrowind could be considered graceful or wise enough to emulate.
 Instead many of the forms are based off of the ancestor spirits, making Marshmerrow a favorite among Indoril priests.
 In more recent years, as the reputation of the Master-Student fell into disfavor, many of the Imperial elements in Morrowind have taken up the style, particularly the Mages Guild and Imperial Cult.
 These practitioners consider Marshmerrow to be a useful addition to their offensive repetoire, claiming that the forms that "invigorate the spirit", in Omathan's terms, in actuality also help them replenish their Magicka.
 Perhaps if these outlander elements were more in tune with their ancestors instead of blindly following Akaviri fads, they would realized that Magicka and spiritual energy are one and the same thing!

-Despite its vaunted roots, however, Marshmerrow is not the first unarmed tradition to have developed in Morrowind.
+Despite its vaunted roots, however, Marshmerrow is not the most widespread nor the first tradition to have developed in Morrowind.
 Golden Reed takes that distinction, and is commonly understood to be a conglomerate of familial traditions from the Redoran, Dres and Ashlander warrior castes.
 Golden Reed is considered a well-rounded tradition, with a mix of heavily rooted and agile evasive stances.
 Special attention is paid to those techniques that can be used against armed and armored opponents.